Shish Tawook Kebabs

 Notes about the Ingredients

-Garlic, lots of it, impart tons of savory flavor here.
+• Garlic: Lots of it imparts tons of savory flavor here.

-Spices: a combination of warm spices give shish tawook the flavor it is known for, including paprika, garlic powder, onion powder, cinnamon, allspice, oregano, cayenne pepper, salt, and pepper.
-Together these form the Middle Eastern flavors we love so much.
+• Spices: A combination of spices, including paprika, garlic powder, onion powder, cinnamon, allspice, oregano, cayenne pepper, kosher salt, and pepper, gives shish tawook the warm flavor it is known for.
+Together, these form the Middle Eastern flavors we love so much.

-Boneless skinless chicken breasts aren’t known for being the easiest to get moist, tender flavor, but the marinade here makes them so tender and juicy.
-You can substitute boneless skinless chicken thighs, but because they are thinner and less uniform, the kebabs may not be quite as uniform looking as with breast meat.
+• Boneless Skinless Chicken Breasts: These aren’t always known for staying moist and tender, but the marinade here makes them exceptionally juicy.
+You can substitute boneless skinless chicken thighs.
+However, because they are thinner and vary in size and thickness, the kebabs may not be quite as uniform-looking as with breast meat.

-Use a littleย neutral oilย (such as canola or avocado oil) to coat the grill grates.
+• Neutral Oil: Use a little neutral oil (such as canola or avocado oil) to coat the grill grates.
 Don’t skip this as it makes such a difference to prevent the chicken from sticking when turning the skewers.

 Marinade ingredients in a bowl for Shish Tawook.